seishun/node-steam/README.md

 ```js
 var Steam = require('steam');
 ```
-`Steam` is now a namespace (implemented as an object) containing the `SteamClient` class and a huge collection of enums (implemented as objects).
+`Steam` is now a namespace (implemented as an object) containing the `SteamClient` class, `servers` property, and a huge collection of enums (implemented as objects).
 More on those below.

 Then you'll want to create an instance of `SteamClient`, call its `logOn` method and assign event listeners.